shadowk1tten/Sword-of-Blossoming-Dawn-Calculator/README.md

 shitty WIP python script to calculate BiS items to build for sword of blossoming dawn in aram mayhem

 Current Features (v1.0)
- - large augment selection list (up to 5)
+ - Large augment selection list (up to 5)
- - shows optimal full build
+ - Shows 'optimal' full build
+ - Dynamic augment and item options

 Notes
  - Builds are calculated using level 18 stats averaged across all champions